James-D-Wood/learning-multimedia-streaming/README.md

 ## First Project - Exploring Client Options

-As a first step, I'd like to write some simple client code to connect to a camera on my network and record the live stream to an .mp4 file on my laptop.
+As a first step, I'd like to write some simple client code to connect to a camera on my network and record the live stream to an playable file on my laptop.

 To do so, I am going to use [gortsplib](https://github.com/bluenviron/gortsplib) to connect to my device.

+In the example code, we connect to a locally running Reolink IP camera, stream the MPEG-4 and H264 feeds and write the result to a TS file on the disk.
+I've implemented a simple backoff to allow for momentarily lapses in connection if the device is reset or unplugged.

+## TODO: learn internals of above code and do write up